bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 all data handling with Python and use large and streaming server-side data with an interactive JavaScript visualization.

+In addition to using BokehJS to create visualizations based on JSON data, you can also use BokehJS as a standalone JavaScript library.
+See :ref:`userguide_bokehjs` for more information on creating visualizations directly with BokehJS.

+.. _contributor_guide_bokehjs_source_location:

 Source code location
 --------------------